CODARcode/PerformanceAnalysis/sphinx/source/io_schema/pserver_schema.rst

 Parameter Server Streaming Output
 *********************************

+Every IO frame the AD instances send three pieces of information to the pserver:

+#.
+For every function execution in the IO frame the inclusive and exclusive runtime and the number of anomalies for this function.
+These are aggregated over all IO frames and ranks on the parameter server and represent the function profile.

+#.
+The total number of anomalies detected in the IO frame.

+#.
+Statistics on the values of each counter over the IO step (e.g. for a memory usage counter this would be the mean, std.dev., etc of the memory usage over the IO frame.
+These are aggregated over all IO frams and ranks on the parameter server.

-The parameter server optionally sends data to an external webserver as JSON-formatted packets via http using libcurl.
+The parameter server optionally sends data to an external webserver as JSON-formatted packets via http using libcurl at some fixed frequency (independent of the frequency of IO steps in the trace data collection).
 This communication is handled by the :ref:`api/api_code:PSstatSender` class.
 The data packet is a JSON object comprising two *payloads*: **anomaly_stats** and **counter_stats**.
 Note, counters are integer valued quantities that are typically hardware counters but include information on MPI communications packet sizes, etc. The data packet JSON object has the following schema:

 ---------------------

 | {
-|    **'anomaly_stats'**: *Statistics of anomalies.
-Note this field will not appear if no anomalies have been detected (object with schema given below)*
+|    **'anomaly_stats'**: *Statistics of anomalies  (object with schema given below).
+This field will not appear if no data has been received from the AD instances since the last send*
 |    **'counter_stats'**: *Statistics of counter values aggregated over all ranks (array).
-This field will not appear if no counters were collected*
+This field will not appear if no counters were ever collected*
 |        [
 |	    {
 |	      **'app'**: *Program index*,